fgallaire/backupchecker/docs/source/configure.rst

 * **%H** for current hour (00..23)
 * **%M** for current minute (00..59)
 * **%S** for current second (00..59)
+* **%i** for the highest integer found in a filename (/backups/backup.%i.tar.gz will return /backups/backup.2.tar.gz if you have backup.1.tar.gz and backup.2.tar.gz in the /backups directory.

 Understanding the parameters of the list of files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^